fiinix/fiinix.github.io/_posts/2015/july/2015-07-01-jubilant-june-issue-06-15.md

 layout: post
 title: "Jubilant June, Issue 06/15"
 date: 2015-07-01 T 23:15 UTC
-tags : ["Keeping Up with the Erikssons", "Batman: Arkham Knight", Tattoo, Midsummer, Kent Digital Awards, Birthday]
+tags : ["Keeping Up with the Erikssons", "Batman", Tattoos, Midsummer, Kent Digital Awards, Birthdays]
-category: personal
+category: Life
 excerpt: "In this month’s issue of Keeping Up With the Erikssons: I have another one of those pesky birthdays, attend the Kent Digital Awards, celebrate Midsummer, try to play Batman: Arkham Knight and get a secret tattoo."
 ---